What is my Twitter policy?

 - I use hashtags.

-- I do use some automation and scheduling tools – it makes my time more effective.
+- I use some automation and scheduling tools – it makes my time more effective.
 One of the subjects I coach people in is time management.
 Gotta practice what I teach!
 That said, here is a thought provoking podcast on scheduling: How Scheduling Your Tweets Could Be Bad For Your Brand.
+(Link is now shown via Archive because original post has been deleted).
 My comment on it:

 I have used scheduled tweets on a moderately limited basis and, I thought, carefully (especially bearing in mind my work in the people fields).
 As I listened to the podcast I found that I had indeed been making mistakes.
 Previously I had ‘noticed’ some of these, but not fully.
 Besides, on listening to the podcast, realising that I had not been using scheduling ‘mindfully’, I became fully aware of some glaring errors which would have adversely affected others’ perceptions of me in a way I did not intend, nor want.